Wind turbine design

 Wind turbine design is the process of defining the form and configuration of a wind turbine to extract energy from the wind.
 An installation consists of the systems needed to capture the wind's energy, point the turbine into the wind, convert mechanical rotation into electrical power, and other systems to start, stop, and control the turbine.

 In 1919, German physicist Albert Betz showed that for a hypothetical ideal wind-energy extraction machine, the fundamental laws of conservation of mass and energy allowed no more than 16/27 (59.3%) of the wind's kinetic energy to be captured.
-This Betz' law limit can be approached by modern turbine designs which reach 70 to 80% of this theoretical limit.
+This Betz's law limit can be approached by modern turbine designs which reach 70 to 80% of this theoretical limit.

 In addition to the blades, design of a complete wind power system must also address the hub, controls, generator, supporting structure and foundation.
 Turbines must also be integrated into power grids.